madcodemonkey/ClassToExcel.OpenXml/README.md

 Notes
 * Since these reading and writing classes are performing operations in memory, I do NOT recommend using this code to produce large Excel files with lots of rows.
+* Requires the use of Microsoft's OpenXML library:  DocumentFormat.OpenXML

 # Step 1: Create instructions
 Create a class that will hold your data.